arkan/florianbertholin.com/content/about.md

 I'm always eager to hear from readers, whether it's feedback on the blog or just a quick hello.
 You can reach me directly at florian@bertholin.com.

-You can also connect with me on Linkedin.
+You can also connect with me on [Linkedin](https://www.linkedin.com/in/fbertholin/).

-Thank you for stopping by, and I hope you find something here that sparks your imagination and inspires you to create something wonderful today.